mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 110 - Switches With Defaults/readme.md

     doSomethingSpecial();
     break;
   default:
-    // if value does not match the above values you need a decision throw new Exception(
+    // if value doesn't match the above values you need a decision throw new Exception(
       'Unexpected ' + value + ' need to consider it');
     break;